Growing Gluten-Free Options

 MagicKitchen.com began delivering frozen meals in 2005, adding gluten-free options two years later.
-Chief executive officer Greg Miller says recent public awareness has fueled significant demand for the company’s steadily growing selection of gluten-free meals.
+Chief executive officer Greg Miller says increased public awareness has fueled significant demand for the company’s steadily growing selection of gluten-free meals.

 “The [gluten-free] meals are prepared in the same kitchen as other products,” Miller says, noting that the company makes it clear its products are not certified as gluten free.

 What it costs: Prices for two servings range from $9.99 to $24.99.
 Shipping costs vary based on weight and distance, but $18 to $20 is typical.
-Shipping is free for orders of $125 or more that are placed every 30 days or less.

 How it works: Customers can order meals online or by phone, with no minimums or contracts.
 Frozen meals are shipped to all 50 states from MagicKitchen.com’s distribution center in Kansas City, Kansas.
 Orders arrive within three business days in a reusable, recyclable Styrofoam container packed with dry ice.